 We receive many e-mail messages and telephone calls daily from accepted students who have questions regarding the University at Buffalo MBA program.
 Many of the questions are answered in this FAQ document.
 This document is updated as new questions are received.
 By reviewing this document first, you are likely to have your question answered sooner.
-If your concerns are not addressed in this document, please do not hesitate to send an e-mail or call us at 716-645-3204 (or toll free in the U.S. and Canada at 877-BFLO-MBA).
-Thank you for helping us serve you better.
+If your concerns are not addressed in this document, please do not hesitate to send an e-mail or call us at 716-645-3204.

 A. Interviews are by invitation only and are determined after an application has been submitted and evaluated.
 Interviews are conducted by the admissions staff on-campus or via Skype.

 A. We offer several UB MBA for a Day events throughout the fall and spring semesters.
-The events generally run from 9 a.m. - 2 p.m.
 Prospective students attend an MBA core course, discuss their career goals with a Career Resource Center staff member, review the admissions process with a Graduate Programs Office staff member and enjoy lunch and a tour of campus with UB MBA Ambassadors.
 Click here to register for an upcoming event.

 Q. What is the average TOEFL or IELTS score?

-A. Due to a variety of TOEFL formats currently being offered we cannot give an average.
-Our computer-based minimum is 230 and our IBT target is 95 with no section lower than 22 but be sure to consult with your recruiter on your score.
-We are also accepting the IELTS and the Pearson Test of English.
-The IELTS is accepted with an overall score of 6.5 and no section below 6.0.
-The new PTE from Pearson is also accepted with an overall score of 73 and no section below 68.
+A. The admissions committee prefers a minimum IBT target of 95 with no section lower than 22.
+We also accept the IELTS and the Pearson Test of English.
+The university minimum for the IELTS exam is an overall score of 6.5 with no section below 6.0.
+The PTE is also accepted.
+The admissions committee prefers an overall score of 73 and no section below 68.

 Q. What are the characteristics of the incoming class?

-A. The average student is about 24 years old with average work experience of about 2 years for the fall 2012 incoming class.
-The age range of this fall's class was 21 - 37.
+A. The average age for our fall 2014 incoming class is 25 years old with average work experience of 2.1 years.
+The age range of the fall 2014 incoming class is 21 - 37.

 Q. What is the tuition and cost breakdown?